The art of piano building consists of three essential components:

 - Construction method

-These three components are equally important, respond to each other and are influenced by one another.
+These components are equally important, respond to each other and are influenced by one another.
 They have to be used in the right proportion and brought together in the right way by the instrument builder.
 A lot of the know-how comes from tradition, but also the craftsmanship and technical capabilities of the piano builder are significant.
 Through the years, piano-building has known a remarkable evolution.